Reconstruction in one dimension from unlabeled Euclidean lengths: The algorithm

 \subsection{Reconstruct $G$}

 Next we show how to reconstruct $G$ from $S^{\sigma_\p}$.
 Our main tool will be an algorithm by Seymour~\cite{sey}.
 First we recall some standard facts about graphic matroids.
 A standard reference for matroids is \cite{oxley}; the material in this section can be found in \cite[Chapter 5]{oxley}.

-\begin{definition} Let $G = (V,E)$ be a graph.
-The \defn{graphic matroid} of $G$ is the matroid on the ground set $E$ that has as its independent sets, the subsets of $E$ corresponding to acyclic subgraphs of $G$.
+\begin{definition} Let $G = (V,E)$ be an ordered graph.
+The \defn{graphic matroid} of $G$ is the matroid on the ground set $E$ that has, as its independent sets, the subsets of $E$ corresponding to acyclic subgraphs of $G$. \end{definition} If $G$ is connected and has $n$ vertices, the rank of its graphic matroid is $n-1$.
+The following lemma is due to Whitney \cite{whitney-matroid}. \begin{lemma} Let $G^\sigma$ be any orientation of an ordered graph $G = (V,E)$.
+Then a subset $E'\subseteq E$ is independent in the graphic matroid of $G$ if and only if $S^\sigma\subseteq \RR^m$ contains no non-zero vector with support contained in $E'$. \end{lemma}